rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 ```

 In a perfectly efficient and error-free system,
- luck will converge to 100% as N gets larger.
+ luck will converge on 100% as N gets larger.
 And if luck is greater than 1, even by a small
  fraction, say, 1.02 (102%), then that denotes
  bad luck -- meaning you didn't mine as many
  blocks as you should have for the hashrate
  you produced.
-In that case you did the work for 102 blocks
+Imagine you did the work for 102 blocks
  but were rewarded 100 blocks.
 This might just be legitimate *bad luck*.
-But over time, let's say you earned 1000 blocks
+But over time, let's say you earned 1,000 blocks
  with a luck of 102%, meaning you missed 20 blocks --
  this is persistent bad luck, and is
- not statistically possible, and
+ not statistically feasible, and thus
  is a sign something is wrong with your miners
  (block withholding, rejected orphaned blocks,
  compromised firmware, etc).